Connect with others who understand.

 Pain and Swelling Management

-The main goals of recovering after surgery are to keep your pain levels under control and care for your drain if one was placed.
-Pain can be managed with medications you get from the hospital or over-the-counter medications like ibuprofen (Advil) or acetaminophen (Tylenol).
+The main goals of lumpectomy recovery are to keep your pain levels under control and to care for your drain if you had one placed.
+You can manage pain with medications you get from the hospital or with over-the-counter medications like ibuprofen (Advil) or acetaminophen (Tylenol).
 Ice packs can also help keep pain and swelling down.

 One MyBCTeam member said, “Ice packs will help.
 I keep the reusable ones in the freezer.
 It’s a flat gel pack.
-I also bought a heart pillow from Amazon.
-You put your arm through it, your surgery side.
+I also bought a heart pillow. … You put your arm through it, your surgery side.
 It will help.”

 One member shared, “I was told to wear a sports bra.
 You may have to get a bigger size because of swelling.
-I bought a Jockey ladies sports bra from Amazon.”
+I bought a Jockey ladies’ sports bra.”

 Drain Care